-Always wear personal protective equipment that is appropriate for the material being handled.
-Follow trade association guidelines.

-Always operate the lifter under conditions approved for its design (see INTENDED USE: OPERATING ENVIRONMENT).

-Never operate a lifter that is damaged, malfunctioning, or missing parts.

-Never operate a lifter if the sealing edge of any vacuum pad is cut or otherwise damaged.

-Never remove or obscure warning labels.

-Never operate a lifter if the Load Capacity or any warning appears to be missing or obscured.

-Always make certain the contact surfaces of the load and all vacuum pads are clean prior to applying the pads (see MAINTENANCE: VACUUM PAD MAINTENANCE).

-Never exceed the Load Capacity or attempt to lift loads the lifter is not designed for (see INTENDED USE: LOAD CHARACTERISTICS).

-Never attempt to lift cracked or broken glass with this lifter.

-Always position the vacuum pads correctly on the load prior to lifting (see OPERATION: To APPLY THE PADS TO A LOAD).

-Never lift a load when any vacuum indicator shows inadequate vacuum.

-Never touch the vacuum release controls during a lift.
-This may result in loss of vacuum and release of the load.

-Never allow people to ride on the lifter or the load being lifted.

-Never lift a load higher than necessary or leave suspended loads unattended.

-Never lift a load over people.

-Always keep other personnel far enough away from the lifter to avoid injury in the event of an unexpected load release.

-Always place the power control in the inactive position and, when possible, disconnect the power source before opening any enclosure on the lifter.
-(Only applicable to powered lifters)

-Always remember that modifications to the lifter may compromise its safety.
+- Always wear personal protective equipment that is appropriate for the material being handled.
+Follow trade association guidelines. - Always operate the lifter under conditions approved for its design (see INTENDED USE: OPERATING ENVIRONMENT). - Never operate a lifter that is damaged, malfunctioning, or missing parts. - Never operate a lifter if the sealing edge of any vacuum pad is cut or otherwise damaged. - Never remove or obscure warning labels. - Never operate a lifter if the Load Capacity or any warning appears to be missing or obscured. - Always make certain the contact surfaces of the load and all vacuum pads are clean prior to attaching the pads (see MAINTENANCE: VACUUM PAD MAINTENANCE). - Never exceed the Load Capacity or attempt to lift loads the lifter is not designed for (see INTENDED USE: LOAD CHARACTERISTICS). - Never attempt to lift cracked or broken glass with this lifter. - Always position the vacuum pads correctly on the load prior to lifting (see OPERATION: TO ATTACH THE PADS TO A LOAD). - Never lift a load when any vacuum indicator shows inadequate vacuum. - Never touch the vacuum release controls during a lift.
+This may result in loss of vacuum and release of the load. - Never allow people to ride on the lifter or the load being lifted. - Never lift a load higher than necessary or leave suspended loads unattended. - Never lift a load over people. - Always keep other personnel far enough away from the lifter to avoid injury in the event of an unexpected load release. - Always place the power control in the inactive position and, when possible, disconnect the power source before opening any enclosure on the lifter.
+(Only applicable to powered lifters) - Always remember that modifications to the lifter may compromise its safety.
 Wood's Powr-Grip cannot be responsible for the safety of a lifter that has been modified by the customer.
 For consultation, contact Wood's Powr-Grip (see LIMITED WARRANTY).

-Always employ a ground fault circuit interrupter when connecting the power cable to the power source.